The Topology toolset contains a set of tools that can be used to create and manage a geodatabase topology.

 Creates a topology.
 The topology will not contain any feature classes or rules.

-Exports the errors from a geodatabase topology to the target geodatabase.
-All information associated with the errors and exceptions, such as the features referenced by the error or exception, are exported.
-Once they are exported, the feature classes can be accessed using any license level of ArcGIS.
-The feature classes can be used with the Select Layer By Location tool and can be shared with other users who do not have access to the topology itself.
+Exports the errors and exceptions from a geodatabase topology to the target geodatabase.
+All information associated with the errors and exceptions, such as the features referenced by the error or exception, is exported.
+Once the errors and exceptions are exported, the feature classes can be accessed using any license level of ArcGIS.
+The feature classes can be used with the Select Layer By Location tool and can be shared with other users who do not have access to the topology.

 Removes a feature class from a topology.